 Nothing is quite as relaxing as a day at the beach.
 Camping out extends the enjoyment but presents a few particular challenges that, if planned for, won’t hamper your weekend by the shore.
-Here are a few tips for beach camping and picnicking to help you make the most of your experience.
+Here are a few tips to help you make the most of your experience.

 Camping at the beach involves one major nuisance – sand.
 The first step is making peace with the fact that a little sand will end up everywhere.
 The second step is to do what you can to minimize its impact.